SailorSchwartz/hentye-bot/README.md

 The code is currently messy and probably buggy, I'll update it at a later date

 It's also fully public domain.

+# known issues

+"aiohttp.client_exceptions.ClientOSError: [WinError 64] The specified network name is no longer available" idk how to fix this yet but it sometimes comes up when youve been uploading for quite a long time, best fix i can think of is to just restart the program, delete all the files in /images/ that youve uploaded and try again